krakenjriot/KJR_3-Wire_Protocol_v1.02/README.md

 ### Disadvantages ⚠️

 - **Slow Transfer Rate:** The method's detection speed depends on the duration of the pulses.
 - **Voltage Drop Along Wires:** Proportional to distance; mitigate by maintaining voltage at the receiving end or using an external power booster.
+However, it's worth noting that data reliability remains consistent even at distances up to 500 meters.
+This extended range is often more than sufficient, especially in scenarios such as farmhouses or industrial buildings, where distances typically don't exceed this threshold.

 ### Communication Flow 🔄